Where to Ice Skate in Milwaukee | Milwaukee Magazine

 N. LAKE PARK RD.

 This is another naturally frozen patch of ice in the Frederick Olmstead park near the North Point Lighthouse.
 Check the weather before arriving to ensure the conditions are favorable.
+Note: Check Facebook page for updates on when the rink will be open.

 7. The Dinky Rink at Milwaukee Public Market